-Sarah J. Pavlik is a contemporary quilt artist residing in Lewes, Delaware.
+Sarah J. Pavlik is a contemporary quilt artist living in Lewes, Delaware.

-I may start with a sketch or a motif or configuration but mostly work improvisationally.
+Sarah may start with a sketch or a motif or configuration but mostly works improvisationally.
 Pieces are not cut all the same size or necessarily planned.
-I cut lines, and shapes with a rotary cutter, which becomes an extension of my arm, and place them on my design wall not knowing ahead what the overall composition might be, working intuitively without rulers.
-I stand back and react to the shapes, the lines…continually moving them around until the desired composition is achieved.
-I then take those shapes and lines to the sewing machine to stitch them together.
+Sarah cuts lines and shapes with a rotary cutter, which becomes an extension of her arm, and places them on her design wall not knowing ahead what the overall composition might be.
+She works intuitively and for the most part, without rulers.
+As part of the process she will stand back and react to the shapes and lines…continually moving them around until the desired composition is achieved.
+She then take those shapes and lines to the sewing machine to stitch them together.
 Heavy linear quilting typically finalizes the piece.
-My goal is to create a composition that evokes movement, tension, and a desire to continue to look at the work."
+Sarah's goal is to create a composition that evokes movement, tension, and a viewer's desire to continue to look at the work.